The Planted Pantry » Desserts » Vegan Snickerdoodles

 Coat the Cookies

 In a separate small bowl, make your cinnamon sugar mixture and set aside.
-Using a spoon or cookie scoop, portion out evenly-sized balls of dough and one at a time roll them in the cinnamon sugar until fully coated and place them onto a lined baking sheet.
+Using a spoon or cookie scoop, portion out evenly-sized cookie dough balls and roll each of the cookie balls in the cinnamon sugar coating until fully covered.
+Place them onto a prepared baking sheets.

 Ball of vegan snickerdoodle dough in cinnamon sugar coating